 Urban development in EU programmes

 EU Member States cooperate in many areas of urban policy.
-The cooperation covers such themes as urban dimension in the cohesion policy, development of urban networks, support for sustainable urban development and strengthening of urban research at EU level.
+Cooperation and programmes at EU level cover such themes as sustainable urban development in the cohesion policy, development of urban networks and knowledge exchange, support for innovative urban development and strengthening of urban research at EU level.